Skip to main content

 Can I Sue My Boss or Coach for Frostbite, Hyper or Hypothermia? – Ice Bath Example

 Yes, you can, but not always because a contract or other law may say otherwise.
 And no, I don’t mean bathhouse, as in San Francisco; I mean a tub filled with icy water, as in the last episode of Ultimate Fighter, as will be discussed.
 I searched, “Can I sue my trainer for ice bath frostbite like Conor Mcgregor?”
 Then I looked at articles about The Ultimate Fighter (TUF) coaching challenge where Conor was fighting Chandler in an ice bath.
 In the past, I did 37 degrees (Fahrenheit) in Nevada for seven minutes, and I felt like the Recon guys looked at Coronado Island after swimming at 03:00.
 This got me thinking not just as a movie set injury lawyer but as a lawyer who sues negligent martial arts studios.
 Oh, and yes, I looked at hypothermia, too, after seeing the jaws rattling.
-So yeah, the same rules for frostbite would apply to hypothermia.
+So yeah, the same rules for Frostbite would apply to hypothermia.

 This was after his brutal knockout kick sent Poirier into another stratosphere at UFC 291.
 But to get there, he must stay relevant (without going to jail) to get a shot at the latest installment of possible opponents.
 And a fight against fellow veteran Chandler appears more likely for McGregor in his quest to get back his mojo.
-What happens when an employee or martial arts student suffers from frostbite following certain sporting activities in cold weather or ice bath therapy?
+What happens when an employee or martial arts student suffers from Frostbite following certain sporting activities in cold weather or ice bath therapy?

 Can they sue the employer for this problem?
 What if a student is egged on by someone like Conor, who likes to establish dominance over others? [especially his opponent, or opponents.]
-Let’s find out about this pair of fighters as our example to discuss this thing.
+Let’s find out about this pair of fighters as an example to discuss this thing.

 Why Do Athletes and Anti Aging Experts Tout Ice Baths?